oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

-        for each hot compilation unit CU of the method M: for each inlined method I in CU: if (1) the path to I in CU is unique (2) and there exists a hot compilation unit of M in the other experiment where I is not inlined:
+        for each hot compilation unit CU of the method M: for each inlined method I in CU: if (1) the path to I in CU is unique (2) and there is not any hot compilation unit of M in the other experiment or there exists a hot compilation unit of M in the other experiment where I is not inlined:
                    create a fragment from CU rooted in I
 ```